teohm/teohm.github.com/source/_posts/2013-04-17-chef-cookbooks-for-busy-ruby-developers.markdown

 4. Tweak Capistrano deploy.rb
 -------------

-Now, it's ready to deploy a Rack-backed app to the remote server!
+Now, it's ready to deploy a Rack-based app to the remote server!

 I have two example Rails apps available on Github: